Gram panchayat: Meetings

 According to Section.
 6 (3) of the Andhra Pradesh Panchayat Raj Act of 1994, a state's gram sabha has to conduct a meeting at least once within every two months.

 Election

 Gram Panchayat elections in India occur every five years.
 The village is divided into wards, and people in each ward vote for their representative.
-These elected members, along with the president (sarpanch) and vice president, form the Gram Panchayat.
+These elected members, along with the president (sarpanch or pradhan) and vice president, form the Gram Panchayat.
 The president (sarpanch) and vice president (upa-sarpanch) in a gram Panchayat are elected from among the elected ward members. the term of office for elected members in a Gram Panchayat, including the Sarpanch and Upa-Sarpanch, is typically five years.
 All people over the age of 18 who are residents of the territory of that village's Gram panchayat can vote.

+The mode of election of the Gram Panchayat chairperson or president (Sarpanch/Pradhan) varies by state and may be direct or indirect under the respective State Panchayati Raj Acts; for instance, Maharashtra follows a system of direct election of the Sarpanch.